FamilySearch/GEDCOM.io/_pages/gedzip.md

 and may contain directories.
 - Directory separators are / internally and are converted to the appropriate form by the zip processing tool during zipping and unzipping.
-Because of this, unzipping a GEDCOM Zip in any local directory results in all GEDCOM Package FILE (p.58) references working as-is for the resulting gedcom.ged without the need for any additional processing.
+Because of this, unzipping a GEDCOM Package in any local directory results in all GEDCOM Package FILE (p.58) references working as-is for the resulting gedcom.ged without the need for any additional processing.